michaelreadyone/michael-portfolio/assignment3.md

 ![](images/FootballClubRevenue.png)

 # Step 2: critique the data visualization

-Submitted in google form
+Answers also submitted in google form

-Some question:
+- Usefulness: 9
+- Completeness: 5
+- Perceptibility: 7
+- Truthfulness: 8
+- Intuitiveness: 7
+- Aesthetics: 7
+- Engagement: 6

 - Describe your overall observations about the data visualization here.
 What stood out to you?
 What did you find worked really well?
 What didn't?
 What, if anything, would you do differently?
     - What stood out: